ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

 We're not expecting this to take more than a few days of spare time.
 *  Skip the optional section if you find yourself spending too much time on it.
-* Don't waste a lot of time making an elegantly beautiful front end thereby sacrificying you're ability to also focus on the business rules on the backend.
+* Don't waste a lot of time making an elegantly beautiful front end thereby sacrificying your ability to also focus on the business rules on the backend.
 * Get the basics down and then iterate to make refinements.
-*  _**The optional stories are indeed optional**_.
-This is not a trick.

 Finally, demonstrate the software engineering techniques which you practice and advocate for.

 Good Luck!

+## Optional Enhancements

+If you've had fun with and been able to breeze through the required user stories above for this coding exercise, and you want to enhance it further, we have a number of optional user stories to enhance your solution even further.

+Go to the **[Optional Enhancements](software_engineer_coding_exercise_optional.md)** page to build upon what you've created.

+_**The optional stories are indeed optional**_.
+This is not a trick.